 I’ve always been worried about nature and the environment.
 I’m not against technology and development, not at all, but I deeply believe in rational and responsible consuming.
 And what does it have to do with Sóc una troca?
 It is about a meticulous and diligently studied workflow and a responsible relation to the environment.

 The yarns I use are chosen for the quality and at the same time for its sustainability.
-All them come from sources with the best farming practices (no mulesing!).
-The superwash treatment also complies with the strict European regulations on wastewater.

 The products I use to wash the yarn before and after it is dyed are organic.